Disruptive mix of snow and ice likely in D.C. area Thursday

 - Could we see a period of heavy snow that really piles up Thursday morning (at rates of an inch per hour)?
 Some models show this possibility, which could lead to a boom scenario for snowfall, although whether it falls more as snow or sleet in the immediate area is an open question.

 - Will there be a break or lull in the precipitation after the initial thump of snow and sleet?
-The NAM and American (GFS) models suggest there will be a break and then the precipitation will pick up again during the late afternoon or evening.
+The NAM and American (GFS) models suggest that there will be a break, and then the precipitation will pick up again during the late afternoon or evening.
 However, there still could be pockets of light sleet and freezing rain and drizzle during the day before icy precipitation picks up again during the late afternoon and evening.